bunk3r/braviapy/README.md

 # braviapy
-Bravia Television remote controller stuff (JSON, uPnp, DIAL, DLNA, etc), may be useful for piloting other devices too (WARNING - Still work in progress!)
+Bravia Television remote control stuff (JSON, uPnp, DIAL, DLNA, etc), may be useful for piloting other devices too (WARNING - Still work in progress!)

 If you need to call a uPnp SUBSCRIBE, launch first serv.py (listen on port 8000 waiting for NOTIFY back)